Cleanse · Balance · Restore

 The 20–30 second dry massage is when the work actually happens.
 Oil dissolves oil — and if you wet your face first, the emulsifiers activate prematurely and the milk phase begins before the oils have had time to dissolve oxidised sebum, oil-soluble makeup, and SPF.
 Apply to dry skin, take your time massaging, and only add water at the end to begin the rinse phase.
 This is the difference between a cleanse that works and one that simply moves things around.

-Rose Bloom & Balance is the foundation step — the first ritual.
+Rose Bloom & Balance is the foundation step — the first cleanse.
 Everything that follows is only as effective as the surface it lands on.
-After cleansing, follow with Rose Tonic Mist to reset the skin's pH and prime it for treatment.
-Then PROTECT (AM) or RECOVERY (PM) as your active treatment layer.
+After massaging in the oil and rinsing, wipe the skin clean with the Aphora 100% cotton face cloth — the finishing motion of the first cleanse, lifting any last film the rinse leaves behind.
+Then follow with the Charcoal Konjac Facial Sponge as the second cleanse, which physically lifts the remaining surface debris.
+Then Rose Tonic Mist to reset the skin's pH and prime it for treatment.
+PROTECT (AM) or RECOVERY (PM) as your active treatment layer.
 Finally, Lumé Deep Hydration Face Cream to seal the full ritual.
 Each step is designed to amplify the next.

 Continue Reading